Marie Sarantakis

-Marie Sarantakis (Μαρία Κατερίνα Σαραντάκη born on July 15, 1989) is an attorney, best-selling author, and former model.
+Marie Sarantakis (Μαρία Κατερίνα Σαραντάκη born on July 15, 1989) is an American attorney, best-selling author, and former model.

 Education

 As a child, Sarantakis spoke primarily Greek.
 In elementary school she became fluent in the English language.
-Sarantakis was home schooled throughout middle school and began attending Carthage College in Kenosha, Wisconsin at the age of sixteen.
+Sarantakis was home-schooled throughout middle school.
+She thereafter attended Wilmot Union High School in Wilmot, Wisconsin and began attending Carthage College in Kenosha, Wisconsin at the age of sixteen.
+In 2024, she was the youngest member inducted into the Wilmot Union High School Hall of Fame.
 Sarantakis graduated magna cum laude from Carthage College as a Clausen Scholar, where she obtained her Bachelor of Arts (B.A.) degree in political science and philosophy.
 While attending Carthage she served as Chapter President and Founder of the American Criminal Justice Association.
 She was recognized with a Patterson Leadership award and earned distinction as a Wingspread Fellow of the Johnson Foundation.
 Sarantakis graduated cum laude with a juris doctor degree from The John Marshall Law School in Chicago, Illinois.
 During her law school tenure she served as a Judicial Clerk for the Honorable Thomas L. Kilbride of the Illinois Supreme Court, as a member of the Law Review, and Chief Magistrate of the Phi Delta Phi Honor Society.